Shyan1943/pro2/README.md

 The shippers’ goal is to deliver the goods as per their clients’ ideal schedule.
 As such, they will have to call their vendors one by one, to look for a suitable sailing schedule and space availability, which may last from hours to days, to be booked.
 They will only have a short span of time due to the overwhelming thousands of order from time to time.
 If the schedule is deemed suitable for their clients, they can book the schedule over the platform.

-    * find out as much sailing choices as possible
-    * to decide whether the sailing schedule is suitable
-    * to do the booking request straight away
-    * to understand the Site Owner company profile
-    * to find out how to contact the Site Owner
-    * to print out the schedule or booking request form.
+      EU1.
+Speed and accuracy
+      EU2.
+Get as much sailing schedule choices as possible EU3. to decide whether the sailing schedule is suitable EU4. to understand the Site Owner company profile EU5. to do the booking request straight away EU6. to print/download the schedule or booking request form EU7. to find out how to contact the Site Owner

 #### 1d) Identifying Site Owners' Objective:
 The Site owner's goal is to raise the company revenue and branding.
-Therefore, the following objective are set to achieving the goal :-
+Therefore, the following objective are set to achieving the goal :

-    * To simplify daily data entry and consolidation jobs
+      SO1.
+To simplify daily data entry and consolidation jobs SO2.
+Increase savings
-    * Increase savings
-    * To simplify External Users’ supply chain
-    * Keep up with changing technology trends
-    * Pushing the boundaries to connect
+      SO3.
+To simplify External Users’ supply chain SO4.
+Keep up with changing technology trends SO5.
+Pushing the boundaries to connect
-    * Stay ahead of the competition
+      SO6.
+Stay ahead of the competition
-    * Managed services
+      SO7.
+Managed services
-    * Improve customer service`
+      SO8.
+Improve customer service`

 #### Therefore, the site should:
     * Be easily accessible regardless of the device visitor is using.